jbarry820/LinuxServerConfiguration/README.md

       * The passphrase is M@y$2118

 ## Credits
+  * I used the course material from the the Udacity FSND as a guide to setting up the server
   * I was assisted with problems in installation and configuration by Vladyslav Z. from freelancer.com